Distributional Limit Theory for Optimal Transport

+it is clear that the complexity of the class $\mathcal F$ plays a fundamental role on the convergence rates of the cost. }

-denotes the $c$-conjugate of $f$.
-The seminal work \cite{Hundrieser.et.al.2024.AIHP}, the authors realized that $c$-conjugate operations preserves the complexity of the class, i.e., the covering numbers of a class of functions $\mathcal{F}$ are the same of $\mathcal{F}^{c} = \{f^c: f\in \mathcal{F} \}$, for any bounded cost.
-This clever observation implies that the statistical complexity of the OT cost adapts to the smaller of the complexities of the probability measures as we may explain below.
+{It was first observed by \cite{Forrow.et.al.AiStats.19} that if one of the marginals is discrete, then the OT cost does not suffer from the curse of dimensionality. } {In the} seminal work \cite{Hundrieser.et.al.2024.AIHP}, the authors realized that $c$-conjugate operations {does not increase} the complexity of the class, i.e., the covering numbers of { \(\mathcal F^c=\{f^c:f\in\mathcal F\}\) are bounded by those of \(\mathcal F\), for any bounded cost}.
+This clever observation implies that the statistical complexity of the OT cost adapts to the smaller of the complexities of the probability measures as we explain below.